A quick guide on what to do in Paris

 Le Marais

-This is one of the oldest and trendiest districts in Paris, with a great selection of lesser-known museums and galleries, boutique shops and independent cafes and bars.
-It’s a great choice for an insight into Paris for locals!While hop-on-hop-off bus tours are popular in most major cities, we think you’ll prefer a Cruise on the Seine for sightseeing in Paris.
-You can take in the UNESCO-listed Banks of the Seine see as you roll along the river.
-Many cruises offer food and drinks packages, and even tickets for some of the most famous attractions.
+This is one of the oldest and trendiest districts in Paris, with a great selection of lesser-known museums and galleries, boutique shops, and independent cafes and bars.
+It’s a great choice for locals to gain insight into Paris!
+While hop-on-hop-off bus tours are popular in most major cities, we think you’ll prefer a Cruise on the Seine for sightseeing in Paris.
+You can take in the UNESCO-listed Banks of the Seine as you roll along the river.
+Many cruises offer food and drink packages and even tickets for some of the most famous attractions.

 The Champs-Elysées

-The Arc de Triomphe cannot be missed (literally) but we warn you to be careful of the surrounding traffic as vehicles whizz quickly across the six (unmarked) lanes in a hurry to get to their destination.
-Take the underpass to get up close, and you’ll be safe!From there, take a stroll down Paris’ most well-known avenue, the Champs-Elysées.
+The Arc de Triomphe cannot be missed (literally), but we warn you to be careful of the surrounding traffic as vehicles whizz quickly across the six (unmarked) lanes in a hurry to get to their destination.
+Take the underpass to get up close, and you’ll be safe!
+From there, take a stroll down Paris’ most well-known avenue, the Champs-Elysées.
 This shopper’s paradise is an iconic Parisian landmark.
-At the opposite end from the Arc de Triomphe is...
+At the opposite end of the Arc de Triomphe is...

 The Louvre Museum

 Originally built as a fortress in 1190, the Louvre was reconstructed in the 16th century as a royal palace.
 Now, it's the world’s largest art museum.
-The iconic glass pyramid is in itself a spectacle, and source of debate among Parisians.
-Regardless how you feel about the Modernist monument, inside is one of the most spectacular art collections in the world.
+The iconic glass pyramid is in itself a spectacle and source of debate among Parisians.
+Regardless of how you feel about the Modernist monument, inside is one of the most spectacular art collections in the world.

 The best secret places in Paris

-Try some of these secret Paris attractions if you've already done the major landmarks.Indulge in a glass or two of biodynamic champagne at family-run Ma Cave Fleury in the 2nd arrondissement, a small winery serving the produce of their own vineyards.Head to the happiest street in Paris, Rue Cremieux in the Bastille district, for a great photo opportunity.
-Pretty much every house here is painted in bright and colors that are guaranteed to make you smile.The Canal Saint-Martin in eastern Paris is a great place to spend a warm afternoon with the locals.
+Try some of these secret Paris attractions if you've already done the major landmarks.
+Indulge in a glass or two of biodynamic champagne at family-run Ma Cave Fleury in the 2nd arrondissement, a small winery serving the produce of their own vineyards.
+Head to the happiest street in Paris, Rue Cremieux in the Bastille district, for a great photo opportunity.
+Pretty much every house here is painted in bright colors that are guaranteed to make you smile.
+The Canal Saint-Martin in eastern Paris is a great place to spend a warm afternoon with the locals.
 And it’s even better at sunset.
 Walk down Rue Mouffetard in Le Marais to experience one of the busiest market streets in the city!
-Cheese shops, wine bars, bakeries and grocery stores spill out onto the streets serving the freshest produce to locals.
+Cheese shops, wine bars, bakeries, and grocery stores spill out onto the streets, serving the freshest produce to locals.
 With few tourists, this is where you get a taste of "real" Paris.
 Visit the Statue of Liberty on the Ile aux Cygnes.
 That’s right, you heard us!
 Did you know that Paris has an exact replica of the lady herself?
-It was donated by the American community in Paris in 1889 to commemorate the 100th anniversary of the French Revolution.For a slightly darker activity, check out the Catacombs of Paris housed beneath the Parisian streets and holding the remains of up to six million people.
+It was donated by the American community in Paris in 1889 to commemorate the 100th anniversary of the French Revolution.
+For a slightly darker activity, check out the Catacombs of Paris, housed beneath the Parisian streets and holding the remains of up to six million people.
 Take an eerie walk through the underground tunnels for a creepily unique experience.

 What to do outside of Paris?